 After years of denial, the U.N. now acknowledges it bears ‘moral responsibility’ for introducing the deadly disease into Haiti.

-And the indignity and helplessness of blacks in America won’t end until we have a first-world African nation to lift up our people.
+The marginalization of blacks in America won’t end until we have a first-world African nation to lift up our people.

 Hillary the Hawk: A History